 Roth IRA or Ed IRA.
-For a distribution from a Roth IRA or an Ed IRA, report the total distribution in box 1 and leave box 2a blank.
-Use Code J, K, or M, as appropriate in box 7.
-You may also use Code 1 or 2 if appropriate in box 7 with Code J or K for a Roth distribution.
+For a distribution from a Roth or Ed IRA, report the total distribution in box 1 and leave box 2a blank.
+Use Code J or M, as appropriate in box 7.
+You may also use Code 1, 2, or 4 if appropriate in box 7 with Code J for a Roth distribution.

 However, for the distribution of excess Roth contributions under section 408(d)(4) or of excess Ed IRA contributions under section 530(d)(4), report the gross distribution in box 1 and only the earnings in box 2a.
-Enter Code 8 (or P in later years) in box 7
+Enter Code 8 or P in box 7.

-IRA conversion to a Roth IRA.
-Report the total amount converted in boxes 1 and box 2a.
-It is considered a distribution and must be reported even if the conversion is with the same trustee and even if the conversion is done by a trustee-to-trustee transfer.
-For a Roth conversion, use Code 2 in box 7 if the participant is under 591⁄2 or Code 7 if the participant is at least 591⁄2.
-Do not use Code J or K. Also, mark the "IRA/SEP/SIMPLE" box in box 7.
+Roth conversion.
+Report the total amount converted or reconverted from an IRA, SEP, or SIMPLE to a Roth IRA in boxes 1 and 2a.
+A conversion or reconversion is considered a distribution and must be reported even if it is with the same trustee and even if the conversion is done by a trustee-to-trustee transfer.
+For a Roth conversion, use Code 2 in box 7 if the participant is under age 591⁄2 or Code 7 if the participant is at least age 591⁄2.
+Do not use Code J. Also, mark the "IRA/SEP/SIMPLE" box in box 7.